MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### int

 Return the integer version of a string.
-An exception will be thrown if the string cannot be converted to an integer.
+An exception will be thrown if the string can't be converted to an integer.

 ```
 int('<value>')